-Every software development process follows Software Development Life Cycle (SDLC) for the developing and delivering a good quality software product.
-In the testing phase of software development different types of software testing are performed to check different check parameters or test cases.
+Every software development process follows the Software Development Life Cycle (SDLC) for developing and delivering a good quality software product.
+In the testing phase of software development, different types of software testing are performed to check different check parameters or test cases.
 Where in each software data is an important part as with the help of data a software application performs its operations.
-Conversion Testing is done to verify conversion of one data format to another data format that can be used continuously by a application under test process.
-Any type of data can be converted from one form to another form, but the web pages must be in HTML format so that browser can easily render the page.
+Conversion Testing is done to verify the conversion of one data format to another data format that can be used continuously by an application under the test process.
+Any type of data can be converted from one form to another form, but the web pages must be in HTML format so that the browser can easily render the page.

 Some common Test Examples :

 For example, we test whether a blue button converts at a higher rate than a red button.

 - Background Image –

 For example, it tests whether a background image converts at a higher rate than a normal plain image.

 For example, it tests whether free shipping of products of $50 or less, converts higher than 10% discount.

 For example, it tests whether a pop-up converts at a higher rate rather than a flyout for mobile visitors.

 - A/B Test is simply creating two versions of something.
 It automatically accounts for all the factors because there is only difference between a set of visitors from other from others is what they see on your site, meanwhile time, year, and weather are the same i.e. restricting outside activities that may influence the result.